 How can I identify common email scams and threats?

 Common email scams and threats often come in the form of phishing emails, lottery scams, and fraudulent offers.
-These crafty emails often try to trick users into handing over personal information or money by pretending to be legitimate companies or services.
+Such crafty emails often try to trick users into handing over personal information or money by pretending to be legitimate companies or services.

 Leave a Reply